storytracer/tzmirror/README.markdown

 3. Save the file.

 The repository is now checked for updates automatically, every night at 4 AM.

+## List of Known Mirrors

+After you have set up your mirror, please add the URL to the list of known mirrors in the [wiki](https://github.com/canbuffi/tzmirror/wiki).

 ## *tz* database files